travis-ci/docs-travis-ci-com/user/caching.md

 - llvm.org
 - repo.percona.com
 - packages.elasticsearch.org
+- debian.neo4j.org
+- packages.osrfoundation.org
+- dl.google.com

-The default Ubuntu repositories are included by default.
+The standard Ubuntu repositories are included by default.

 Caching Ubuntu packages will soon be enabled by default, but we're still beta-testing the new cache until it is.